Media Gaming Stations

 PAGE CONTENTS 1 minute read.

 These stations are under the same rules and regulations of the general access computers in all of the libraries: Public Workstations at the UNT Libraries.
 The Media Library does not offer support for the use of any of the software.
 If you encounter a software or hardware error you may inform the Media Library staff at the front desk and they will enter a help ticket to get it resolved.
-Stations are Dell Aurora R6 gaming machines supporting virtual reality.
+Station specifications are subject to variation and change, but should be 7th Generation or higher Intel Core CPUs with nVidia GTX 1080 or higher GPUs.
 Each machine has a Corsair mechanical keyboard, gaming mouse matched with a precision gaming surface.
 The stations are equipped with a dedicated gigabit network link attached to the campus fiber optic network for ultra-low latency online gaming.
 All stations have motorized adjustable desks to facilitate standing, sitting, and wheelchair access.

 - Remember to save your work and log out of all programs and the computer when you are finished.